Andrew-code2020/MS2/README.md

 Alert Bar

-- Go to the Temple Lean "Home/Landing" page or any other Temple Lean page.
+- Go to the Holiday in Ireland "FAQ" page.
-- Verify that by clicking on the video icon that a new tab opens and a youtube channel appears.
+- Verify that by clicking on the infomration icon that a new tab opens and a government of Ireland travel advice website appears.

 Nav Bar

-- Go to the Temple Lean "Home/Landing" page or any other Temple Lean page.
+- Go to the Holiday in Ireland "Home/Landing" page or any other Temple Lean page.
-- Verify that the home bar is highlighted red.
+- Verify that the home bar is highlighted yellow.
-- Verify that this current page feature of highlight red occurs across all pages in our nav bar by clicking each one in turn.
+- Verify that this current page feature of highlight yellow occurs across all pages in our navbar by clicking each one in turn.

 ##### Section
 Contact us

-- Go to the Temple Lean "Home/Landing" page.
+- Go to the Holiday in Ireland "Home/Landing" page.
-- Click on the "Contact Us Button".
+- Click on the "Contact Us" section of the Navbar.
-- Verify that we are directed to the contact us page opens with basic gym information on the left and a form to fill out on the right
+- Verify that we are directed to the contact us page which opens with a form to fill out.
-- When you fill out the form if you forget a required section eg name and email then a message "please fill out this field appears".
+- When you fill out the form and hit the "Submit up your holiday in Ireland" button the form when a message "please fill out this field appears" if you do not submit a first name.
-- The contact us form is non functional at this time.
+- The contact us form is functional at this time and completed forms will be sent to burnsad@tcd.ie.

-Fitness challenge

-- Go to the "Home/Landing" page
-- Click on the download fitness challenge button
-- Verify that a new tab opens and pdf of this months fitness challenge appears
-- Across each of the web pages when you see a download fitness challenge button or icon then you may verify that clicking on it opens a new tab with the same fitness challenge pdf.
+- The form is coded such that it will empty when the "Submit up your holiday in Ireland" button is pressed

 ##### Footer

-Contact us

-- Go to the Temple Lean "Home/Landing" page.
-- Scroll down to the Footer.
-- Click on the "Contact Us icon" in the bottom left corner.
-- Verify that we are directed to the contact us page which opens with basic gym information on the left and a Contact us form to fill out on the right.
-- Verify that you can choose a fitness message option.
-- Across each of the Temple Lean website pages when you see a Contact us icon or button you may verify that by clicking on that it opens the Contact us page.

-Fitness challenge
+Social Media

-- Go to the "Home/Landing" page
+- Go to the "Home/Landing" or any other page on the Holiday in Ireland website
 - Scroll down to the Footer
-- Click on the download icon
+- Click on any social media icon
-- Verify that a new tab opens and pdf of this months fitness challenge appears
+- Verify that a new tab opens on correct social media site

-Links to Social Media
+- The social media sites are the developers sites because the Holiday in Ireland wesbite doe not have stand alone social media.

+Developed with

 - Go to the "Home/Landing" page
 - Scroll down to the Footer
-- Click on each social media icon
+- Click on the bootstrap, jQuery or Code institute icons
-- Verify that a new tab opens and that the relevant social media platform and account appears
+- Verify that a new tab opens and the appropriate website opens

 ##### Header and Footer

-- Across each of the Temple Lean Web pages you may verify that the Header and the Footer have the same features outlined above
+- Across each of the Holiday in Ireland Web pages you may verify that the Header and the Footer have the same features outlined above.
+- There is only one exception and that is the FAQ page where an alert bar is added above the main navigation bar to provide users with government of Ireland travel advice.

-#### Fitness Classes page:
+#### Learn about Ireland page:

-Fitness Classes
+Learn about Ireland

-- Go to the "Fitness Classes" page
+- Go to the "Learn about Ireland" page
+- Verify that when you  hover over each picture the picture flips over and content buttons appear
-- Verify that when you click each dropdown menu more information appears for each of the following services
+- Click  on each button to toggle the appearance of further information on each of the following topics
-  - Free Weight Altar
+  - History (Heading)
+    - 19th Century (Button)
+    - 20th Century (Button)
+    - 21st Century (Button)
+  - Geography (Heading)
+    - Dimensions (Button)
+    - Climate (Button)
+    - Wildlife (Button)
+  - Sport (Heading)
+   - GAA (Button)
+   - Soccer (Button)
+   - Rugby (Button)
+  - Culture (Heading)
+   - Music (Button)
+   - Language (Button)
-  - Cardio Chapel
+   - Science (Button)
-  - Kettlebell & Grit Class
-  - Yin Yoga & Power Pilates

-#### Trainers page:
+#### Explore Ireland page:

-Trainers page
+Explore Ireland page

+- Go to the "Explore Ireland" page
+- Verify that when you hover the cursor over the cards on the left hand side that cards turn over and reveal which location is matched to the google map markers visible on the map on right hand side
+- You may verify that information is different on each card

-- Go to the "Trainers" page
+- Go to the "Explore Ireland" page
-- Verify that when you click on each button for more information the modal appears for each of the following trainers "Andrew Burns & Julie O' Leary"
+- Verify that when you hover the cursor over the cards on the left hand side that cards turn over and reveal which location is matched to the google map markers visible on the map on right hand side
-- You may verify that information is different but the underlying structure of the modals information is the same
+- You may verify the marker by clicking on the appropriate section of the map.
+By clicking on the map you will zoom in on the location you are looking for.

-#### Contact Us page:
+#### FAQ page:

-Contact Us page (Left)
+FAQ page

 - Go to the "Contact Us" page
 - Verify that when you click on the map pin that a new tab opens to google maps with the location of the gym.
 This is a fake location.

-Contact Us page (Right)

 - Go to the "Contact Us" page
 - Verify that when you enter details into the Temple Lean Contact Us Form that a name and email address are required